Ron Underwood: Mainstream breakthrough (1990–present)

 Given the opportunity to direct a big-budget film by Walt Disney Pictures in 1998, he was asked to direct Mighty Joe Young, a remake of the 1949 RKO film.
 The film, starring Bill Paxton and Charlize Theron in her first lead role, was nominated for the Academy Award for Visual Effects and featured some of the most sophisticated visual effects seen in film up to that point, paving the way for later ape films like Peter Jackson's King Kong (2005).
 The special effects drove production costs to around $90m.

 Following Mighty Joe Young, Underwood began work on the Eddie Murphy fronted The Adventures of Pluto Nash.
 The film also starred Rosario Dawson, Joe Pantoliano and Pam Grier.
-The film was greeted with poor reception and became a major box office disappointment.
+The film was greeted with poor critical reception and became a massive box office failure.

 Underwood returned to his roots, directing both low-budget films and television.
 He directed Stealing Sinatra (2003) for Showtime, about the true story of the kidnapping of Frank Sinatra, Jr. for which William H. Macy received an Emmy nomination.
 He followed that with Back When We Were Grownups (2004) based on the Anne Tyler novel which garnered star Blythe Danner a nomination for an Emmy as well as a Golden Globe nomination for Best Actress.
 The film also featured Peter Fonda, Faye Dunaway, and Jack Palance in his last role.
 This was followed by In the Mix (2005), starring R&B singer Usher and Chazz Palminteri for Lions Gate Entertainment.
-He has directed many television dramas, including episodes of Monk, Boston Legal, Ugly Betty, Heroes, Grey's Anatomy, Burn Notice, Once Upon a Time, Desperate Housewives, Nashville, Scandal, Agents of S.H.I.E.L.D., The Good Fight, Big Shot, Fear the Walking Dead, Evil, Watson and Elsbeth.
+He has directed many television dramas, including episodes of Monk, Boston Legal, Ugly Betty, Heroes, Grey's Anatomy, Burn Notice, Once Upon a Time, Desperate Housewives, Nashville, Scandal, Agents of S.H.I.E.L.D., The Good Fight, Big Shot, Fear the Walking Dead, Evil, Elsbeth and Cupertino.